SouzaEduardoAC/souzaeduardoac.github.io/_posts/2022-04-29-single-sign-on.md

 1. The client application requests to access a resource.
 2. The application checks with the identity provider if the user is allowed to access it.
 3. The identity provider authenticates the user.
-4. If the user has access, returns an assertion that the user should be able to access the resource.
+    * Has access, returns an assertion that the user should be able to access the resource.
-5. If the user does not has access, blocks the access.
+    * Does not has access, blocks the access.

 ### OIDC (OpenID Connect)
 The OIDC is an authentication and authorization based on the OAuth 2.0 authorization standard, it can also manage API access, using JWT (JSON Web Token) and can integrate with several identity providers.
 An interest thing about the OIDC is that it has three main flows:
 * `Implicit` – Mainly used for single-page applications only.
 Tokens are granted directly to the application via a redirect.
 * `Authorization Code` – Mainly used for both, mobile and web apps.
 This flow uses cryptographically-signed JWT tokens and does not share user data with the application.
 * `Hybrid` – Combines both flows.
-Tt returns an ID token to the application via redirect URI.
+It returns an ID token to the application via redirect URI.
 Then, the application submits the ID Token and receives a temporary access token.

 1. The user requests access to an application.
 2. The application checks with the identity provider.
 3. The identity provider authenticates the user.
-4. (If configured) If the user has access, the identity provider displays a message requesting to grant access to the required application, this application may gather the users data from the identity provider.
+    * Has access, the identity provider displays a message requesting to grant access to the required application, this application may gather the users data from the identity provider.
+    * Does not has access, the identity provider blocks the access.
-5. The identity provider generates an Token with users data that the required application.
+4. The identity provider generates a token with user's data required by application.
-6. The identity provider redirects the user back to the application, and the user can access it while the application uses the data given by the identity provider.
+5. The identity provider redirects the user back to the application, and the user can access it while the application uses the data given by the identity provider.
-OpenID Connect Use Cases
-OIDC supports both secure authentication and authorization, as well as API access.
-There are three main flows you can use for different use cases:

 ### LDAP (Lightweight Directory Access Protocol)
 The LDAP is a protocol that provides access to a directory of credentials, which can be shared between multiple applications.